YueruZ/provenance-based-models/README.md

-# provenance-based-models-code
+# Provenance-based-models-code
-Models (URF and UTF) for predicting forest fundamental niche and productivity.
+This is the code of Universal Response Function (URF) and Universal Transfer Function (UTF) for predicting lodgepole pine's fundamental niche and productivity with Illingworth provenance trial data.